lodeguns/ZED-3D-Aruco/README.md

            cv::aruco::detectMarkers(mask, dictionary, corners, ids);
               // if at least one marker detected std::vector<int> v1 = { 3, 2, 1 };
-             //not need to sort since it already sorted

            if (ids.size() > 0)
            {        cv::aruco::drawDetectedMarkers(imageCopy, corners, ids);